pombredanne/cellstore/readme.md

     },
     "cellstore": {
         "all": {
                 "_comment": "project and uat can be used for automatic UAT testing.
                              The project has the same effect as setting the --build-id.
                              The project will not be deleted even in the ci process.
                              In the profile field you can either use 'sec' or 'generic'.
-                         If allowRegistration is set to false, the registration endpoint for users will be disabled."
+                             If allowRegistration is set to false, the registration endpoint for users will be disabled.",
                 "project": "uat-test-project",
                 "uat": true,
                 "profile": "sec",
                 "filteredAspects": 2,
                 "allowRegistration": "true",
                 "adminUser": "admin@example.io",
                 "testUser": "test@example.io"
-        }
+        }   ,
         "dev" :
             {
                 "adminPassword": "<dev admin user password>",